pikaju/kosame/README.md

 .await?;
 ```

-While they are concise, anonymous queries come with the drawback that the row types generated by Kosame cannot be named.
+While they are concise, anonymous queries have the drawback that the row types generated by Kosame cannot be named.
 This makes it difficult to specify concrete return types.
 We can only resort to the `impl Trait` syntax.

 ```rust
 async fn fetch_row(
     client: &mut tokio_postgres::Client,